Perform Complex Water Rescues

 Units Covered:

-Training and assessment are done on behalf of ABC First Aid, RTO 3399
+Training is are done on behalf of ABC First Aid.

 Course Prerequisites